jpasqua/dwarf/readme.md

+## Fork Information

+This fork of Dwarf primarily focuses on tweaks to the fullscreen capability.
+The `dist.zip` is unchanged from the original repo.
+This repo includes a new `dwarf.jar` file that can be substituted for the copy within `dist.zip`.

+Changes:

+* **Emulator Controls**: The toolbar and status line are both at the top of the emulator window rather than the toolbar at the top and the status line at the bottom.
+I refer to these collectively as the emulator controls.
+* **Scrollbars**: The emulator window will now display scrollbars when needed.
+* **Fullscreen mode**
+	* Emulator Controls
+		* When running in fullscreen mode in either *draco* or *duchess*, no window decorations are shown and the emulator controls are hidden.
+		*  The emulator controls can be made visible by pressing `F12`.
+Pressing it again will toggle their visibility.
+		*  When the emulator controls are visible, scrollbars will be shown if needed.
+	* *Draco* can now be run in fullscreen mode even though the display size is fixed by the emulated hardware.
+		* If running on a physical display that is larger than the emulated display (in either dimension), the emulated display will be centered in the physical display, and will be surrounded by black.
+		* If running on a physical display that is smaller than the emulated display (in either dimension), the emulated display will be clipped, but all areas are available via scrolling.
+	* *Duchess* will make the size of the emulated display fully consume the physical display.
+When the emulator controls are visible, the bottom of the emulator display will be hidden, but is accesible by scrolling.

 ## Dwarf, a Mesa machine architecture emulator for Xerox 6085 and Guam workstations

 _Dwarf_ is an emulator for the Xerox Mesa processor architecture with 2 incarnations for